-There are a variety of styles to consider too.
+There are also a variety of styles to consider.
 This includes tulip dining tables, which have curved, stem-like bases, and pedestal tables with centered supports instead of legs.
-Then there are extendable options, which offer adjustable length by way of a leaf, and trestle-style tables with curved beam support.
+Extendable options offer adjustable length by way of a leaf, and trestle-style tables feature curved beam supports.

-Another thing to think about is the material.
-If you want your dining table to last for several years under heavy daily use, your best bet is a solid wood option—or at least something with a solid wood base.
-To make a statement, you might consider getting one with a glass or marble top.
-Vibrant colors and glossy finishes can offer a striking appearance too.
+Another variable to consider is the table's material.
+If you want your dining table to last for several years under heavy daily use, your best bet is a solid wood option—or at least a style with a solid wood base.
+To make a statement, you might consider opting for a glass or marble top.
+Vibrant colors and glossy finishes can offer a striking appearance as well.